-Tags
+Tags in DCT

 DCT powers data governance with tags.
 These key-value pairs can be used to associate any business-level data with any Delphix object, to drive greater intelligence in automation, administrative workflows, data access, and reporting.
 Advanced search for tags is available.